Editorial guide

 Democratic is the best central first stop when pastry and coffee both need to be strong.
 Hart is calmer and more bakery-led, while Andersen & Maillard is better for a fast city-centre pastry run.
 Most of the list sits around Indre By and Holmen, so it works as a set of central options rather than a single roastery crawl.

-Skip this page if you only want a slow-bar coffee session.
+Look elsewhere for a slow-bar coffee session.
 These stops are here because the baked side changes the visit.